18F/domain-scan/docs/lambda.md

 Some notes on helpful additions to this system (contributions welcome!):

 * Scripts in `lambda/` that can perform other common functions, such as adjusting timeouts.
 * Automatically set/adjust Lambda function timeouts based on metadata managed inside Lambda-compatible scanners, such as a module-level `lambda_timeout` variable.
+(Or more maintainably, a module-level `lambda` variable with a dict of options, and which itself replaces `lambda_support` as the opt-in signal.)
 * A way to create test data that can be passed into the Lambda handler from the AWS console's `Test` button.
 An example for the `noop` scanner (a `task_noop` function) would be:

 ```json